Today's admission times: from 11:00 a.m. to 8:00 p.m.

 Relocation 2010

-With great effort, one of the largest massive stilt excavators was floated onto pontoons especially for U-434 in order to dig a platform for the new berth.
-After flooding the diving tanks, U-434 lies aground, so that when the tides change, the impression is created that it is diving up and down.
+At great effort, one of the largest massive stilt excavtors was floated onto pontoons especially for the submarine U-434 in order to dig a platform for the new berth.
+After flooding the diving tanks, U-434 lies on the ground, giving the impression that it rises and falls with the changing tides.

-The past 7 years in Baakenhafen have already shown that the mixture of adventure, museum and memorial against the Cold War attracts all age groups.
-Since then, almost a million visitors have seen the interior of U-434 and been introduced to its technical and historical secrets.
+The past 7 years in Baakenhafen harbour have already shown that the mixture of experience, museum and memorial against the Cold War attracts visitors of all ages.
+Since then, almost a million visitors have seen the interior of U-434 and been initiated into its technical and historical secrets.

 Moving facts: